Teaching History at Templars Primary School

 Throughout KS1 the concept of the past will be developed by looking at events on a local and national level from the past that happened within our locality.
 They will begin to develop their sense of ‘belonging’ to our local area by investigating the origins of our city.

-The teaching is history is structured using the big ideas that run strategically through each topic to ensure that the children can compare their knowledge of topic to another.
+The teaching of history is structured using the big ideas that run strategically through each topic to ensure that the children can compare their knowledge of topic to another.
 The development of the big ideas is designed to provide the children with a framework upon which to ‘hang’ their learning to enable them to be able to effectively retain and retrieve the knowledge they have gained.

 The big ideas for History are Location, Chronology, Culture and Religion, Significant Events, Significant People and Legacy.
 The result of implementing these big ideas is that the children will know where about in the world the culture they are studying originate from; they will know what else was happening in other parts of the world at the same time as well as knowing what happened before and after the period of time they are studying; how that society conducted its daily life and what they believed in; what the important events were during the historical period; who the important people were during the historical period; and what impact the period in history had on civilisation and developments were made during this time period that we still rely on today.